xzhangBST/APChineseNotes/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to CSA AP Chinese Classroom
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Welcome to the AP Chinese Language and Culture course website.
+This site is designed for students to explore examples of excellent work from our AP Chinese class.

+Through these examples, students can gain inspiration, learn from peers, and deepen their understanding of Chinese language and culture.